perceh/Papery/README.md

 For questions or if you want to contribute in making Papery better you can tweet me at [@PE_Despian](https://twitter.com/peDespian "My Twitter")!

 ## Testing
-This Framework has succesfully been tested by Cas Hutten, Timo de Bressera nd Bart Knuppeveld.
+This Framework has succesfully been tested by Cas Hutten, Timo de Bresser and Bart Knuppeveld.

 ## License